artsy/hokusai/README.md

 ### Working with Secrets

-* `hokusai secret pull` - Pulls secrets from the Kubernetes server and writes to the `hokusai` directory.
+* `hokusai secrets get` - Prints secrets stored on the Kubernetes server
-* `hokusai secret push` - Pushes secrets from the hokusai directory to the Kubernetes server.
-Secrets are created for the project as the Kubernetes Secret object `{project}-secrets`
+* `hokusai secrets set` - Sets secrets on the Kubernetes server.
+Secrets are stored for the project as key-value pairs in the Kubernetes Secret object `{project}-secrets`
+* `hokusai secrets unset` - Removes secrets stored on the Kubernetes server

 ### Working with Stacks